Aliases for ASIC2 Gene

 GeneCards Summary for ASIC2 Gene

 ASIC2 (Acid Sensing Ion Channel Subunit 2) is a Protein Coding gene.
 Diseases associated with ASIC2 include Frozen Shoulder and Hydrarthrosis.
-Among its related pathways are Development Endothelin-1/EDNRA signaling and Ion channel transport.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Taste transduction.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is ASIC1.

 UniProtKB/Swiss-Prot for ASIC2 Gene